George Walsh

-Beginnings
+Early life

-George Frederick Walsh was born in New York City to Elizabeth T. Bruff, the daughter of Irish Catholic immigrants, and Thomas W. Walsh, an Englishman.
-He was the middle child of three siblings.
-(His older brother was the prolific film director, Raoul Walsh.)
-At age 16, he was already accomplished at a variety of sports.
-While studying law, at Fordham and Georgetown Universities, his skill on the football field was such that he became a minor celebrity.
+George Frederick Walsh was born in New York City to Elizabeth T. Bruff, the daughter of Irish Catholic immigrants, and Thomas W. Walsh, a clothing manufacturer who was born in England and came to the United States when he was 14 years old.
+He had a brother, film director Raoul Walsh, and a sister, Alice.
+He was active in track and field in high school, and he was a running back and punter in football at Fordham University and Georgetown University.
 He was also briefly with the Brooklyn Dodgers.

 Career

 Early career

 While recuperating in California from an injury in late 1914, he entered motion pictures (thanks to Raoul) when he was engaged as an extra for D. W. Griffith’s epic The Birth of a Nation (1915).
 Various bit parts followed, until a small role in The Fencing Master (1915) proved he was capable.
 Griffith’s confidence in him was such that he included George in an important scene in his masterpiece, Intolerance (1916).
-While a cast member he met his first wife, the beautiful actress Seena Owen.
+While a cast member he met his first wife, actress Seena Owen.
 They had one child together, a daughter named Patricia.